Teisko Airfield

 Teisko Airfield is an airfield in the Velaatta village (in the former municipality of Teisko) in Tampere, Finland.
-It is located about 51 km southwest of city centre of Tampere.
+It is located about 51 km northeast of city centre of Tampere.
 The airfield was completed in 1983, and it is owned by the City of Tampere and operated by Tampereen Vauhtipuisto ry.
 Gliding and motor gliding activities have been practiced in the field.